Pular para o conteúdo principal

 Therefore, more than educating and showing the financial gains that your innovation can bring to the prospect's life, you must create a successful storytelling about your prospect's future so that he or she can easily visualize this incredible and new professional trajectory - and, of course, with a lot of sparkle in their eyes.

-8. Don't lunch your innovation too early
+8. Don't launch your innovation too early

 9. Create credible value